Aleksej10/canvas/README.md

   ```

 ## Current status
 Game is currently implemented using React only.
+Some functionality (new game/reset money/indicate each turn) is yet to be implemented.

+## TODO
+* Render UI elements using canvas instead of div elements.
+* Port to Redux.